-1) The applicant is advised that the proposed development is CIL liable.
+- 1) The applicant is advised to consult the Environment Agency directly regarding the potential use of a septic tank drainage which disposes of effluent to sub-soil irrigation and surface water drainage disposal via a watercourse. - 2) The applicant is advised that the proposed development is CIL liable.
 The Council adopted a Community Infrastructure Levy on 25 October 2017 and began charging on all CIL liable applications approved on and from 1 October 2018.
 The actual amount of CIL can only be confirmed once all the relevant forms have been submitted and relevant details have been assessed and approved.
 Any relief claimed will be assessed at the time planning permission is granted or shortly after.

-Case Officer: Tony Ryan
+Case Officer: Jon Barnes